VUIIS/demo-singularity-matlab-fsl/README.md

 # Demo singularity container for Matlab

 This example container takes a Nifti image as input, zeroes out a hole in it of the specified diameter, and saves the result to a new Nifti file.
+Quick, pointless, and easy to tell whether it worked right.

 This is one way to organize a Matlab-based Singularity container - perhaps most easily conceived of as a series of wrappers around the main